PasiniSamuele/Robust-Attack-Detectors-LLM/docs/results.md

 ## RQ2
 Is the selection of
-top_k functions via Self-Ranking an effective strategy for enhancing the performance of security-critical functions?
+top_k functions via Self-Ranking an effective strategy to enhance the robustness of LLM-generated detectors?